In any type of business, conflicts will happen. Sooner or later, but they will come.

 This means, no matter how angry a customer might be, he or she can never take the call to the personal level.
 As long as the call is on the topic of a product or service, customers may say whatever they want.

-Yet, as soon, as the customer gets angry for the customer service agent as the reason for his anger and frustration then you should be able to finish the call.
+Yet, as soon, as the customer gets angry for the customer care service agent as the reason for his anger and frustration then you should be able to finish the call.

 If a caller breaks the boundaries kindly inform him or her that if such behavior continues you’ll hang up.